steveya/steveya.github.io/_posts/2023-06-10-short-rate-models-3.md

 1. [Vasicek Model](#vasicek-model)

 ## Vasicek Model
 We continue our refresher series on the **short-rate models**.
 In the [previous post](https://steveya.github.io/posts/short-rate-models-2/), I introduced the Merton model and the Euler-Maruyama method to simulate it.
-This post will discuss the Vasicek model, one of the earliest and most influential term structure models after Merton's model.
+Now we are ready to tackle slightly more complicated models!
+This post will discuss the Vasicek model, one of the earliest and most influential term structure models.
+It may seem like a small step from the Merton model, but the Vasicek model forms the backbone of many of the later extensions of the short-rate models.

 Introduced by Oldrich Vasicek in 1977, the Vasicek model relaxes the restriction on the short-rate process by letting it follow a mean-reverting Ornstein-Uhlenbeck process.
 This assumption ensures that the short rate does not go unbounded as in the Merton model and allows for an attachment of economic ideas such as the long-term equilibrium short rate.
 Because of this, many of the later extensions of the short-rate models are extensions to the Vasicek model.